Emergency Food, Water and Shelter for Wildlife

 - If you find a distressed animal that is showing signs of heat stress but is conscious and appears otherwise uninjured, gently mist them from a distance with a very light spray of water or place a sprinkler nearby.

-drink and Koala also prefer to drink from a tree.
-Learn how to create an arboreal drinker one in this video from Peter Ridgeway.
+- Arboreal drinkers installed in trees are excellent.
+Many species, such as greater and squirrel gliders, do not come to the ground to drink, and koalas also prefer to drink from a tree.
+Learn how to create an arboreal drinker in this video from Peter Ridgeway.

 Support Food for Wildlife - further information can also be found at NSW NPWS

 - Regularly move locations to reduce disease and predator risk.